abheeanshul/Covid-19-Vaccine-Wastage---ICBAI-2021/README.md

 • Mobile vaccination camp planning using geographic clustering
 • Estimated that approximately 4.45 percent of vaccines could have been saved per center over 16 days through improved planning

-Methodology
+--Methodology

-Root cause analysis using cause and effect diagrams
+1. Root cause analysis using cause and effect diagrams

-Data collection from public vaccination dashboards
+2. Data collection from public vaccination dashboards

-Metric formulation for wastage and performance evaluation
+3. Metric formulation for wastage and performance evaluation

-Exploratory data analysis and visualization
+4. Exploratory data analysis and visualization

-Geographic mapping of vaccination centers
+5. Geographic mapping of vaccination centers

-Operational scenario modeling for center consolidation and mobile drives
+6. Operational scenario modeling for center consolidation and mobile drives

-Tools and Skills Used
+--Tools and Skills Used

 • Data analysis and interpretation
 • Excel based computation and trend analysis